Meet Our Workshop Leaders:

 - Security Officer Training: Part 2

-- Security Officer Training: Part 3 Emergency Operations and Response Training
+- Security Training: Part 3 Response Management

 Marc has been the Director of several large Public Housing Authorities, an assistant Executive Director, and the Chief of Construction and Development of other PHAs.
 He is currently the Executive Director at a large Public Housing Authority on the East Coast.
 He has a strong background in maintenance and construction, as well as housing administration.
 Marc works as a volunteer with the Boy Scouts and loves the outdoors.